odoo/documentation/content/developer/reference/frontend/javascript_reference.rst

   - no_create_edit: hide the "Create and Edit..." dropdown menu item (default: false)
   - create_name_field: when creating a related record, if this option is set, the value of the *create_name_field* will be filled with the value of the input (default: *name*)
   - always_reload: boolean, default to false.
-If true, the widget will always do an additional name_get to fetch its name value.
-This is used for the situations where the name_get method is overridden (please do not do that)
+If true, the widget will always do an additional read to fetch its display_name value.
+This is used for the situations where the _compute_display_name method is overridden
   - no_open: boolean, default to false.
 If set to true, the many2one will not redirect on the record when clicking on it (in readonly mode)